circleci/circleci-docs/jekyll/_cci2/settings.md

 ## See Also

 - Plans and Billing -- For your [Org Plan or Billing settings]({{ site.baseurl }}/2.0/faq/#billing), see the Settings tab of the CircleCI app for summary data about your usage.
-- Cntexts --  Share environment variables across projects with a Workflow key, on the [contexts page]({{ site.baseurl }}/2.0/contexts/).
+- Contexts --  Share environment variables across projects with a Workflow key, on the [contexts page]({{ site.baseurl }}/2.0/contexts/).